 1. Adversary Emulation: In this methodology, the Red Team simulates the actions of a specific threat actor or group of threat actors.
 This approach can help organizations understand the tactics, techniques, and procedures (TTPs) used by a particular adversary and assess the effectiveness of their security controls against them.

 2. Scenario-based Testing: In this methodology, the Red Team creates a realistic scenario that simulates a specific attack or incident.
 The scenario can involve multiple attack vectors and can be designed to test the organization’s incident response, detection, and recovery capabilities.
+Scenarios may include covert exfiltration simulations or long-term persistence exercises to evaluate deeper detection and response capabilities.

 3. Blue Team vs. Red Team: In this methodology, the Red Team works in collaboration with the organization’s Blue Team to simulate a real-world attack scenario.
 The Blue Team is responsible for defending the organization’s assets, while the Red Team tries to penetrate the defenses.
 This approach can help organizations identify gaps in their defenses and improve their incident response and recovery capabilities.